The Equality of Men and Women

 The addition of the word “own”, which is in many of the original manuscripts, changes the meaning of the sentence, just as it does when Peter uses the same words in his own treatment of this subject.

-The overwhelming message that was brought forth in any of these messages was this: “Wives, you are under the control of your husbands and they are the final authority in your household and your life.”
+The overwhelming message that was brought forth in any of these messages was this: “Wives, you are under the control of your husband and they are the final authority in your household and your life.”

 The problem with that idea is that it is out of touch with the rest of scripture, and verse 21.